1

 Responsibilities:

-• Supervises and/or performs Check-In, Check-out, scheduling, insurance verification/precertification and payment collection process as required due to office demands.
+• Supervises and/or performs Check-In, Check-Out, scheduling, insurance verification/precertification and payment collection process as required due to office demands.ย

 Requirements:

-• Supervisory experience: strong employee relations skillsย
+• Supervisory experience: strong employee and patient relations skills

-About Dallas/Fort Worth TX:
+About Dallas/Fort Worth, TX:

 Dallas/Fort Worth, known as the Metroplex, offers a vibrant urban life and peaceful suburban living, making it an enticing place to reside.
-Spanning across ten major cities and thirteen counties, it stands as the largest metroplex in the south.
+Spanning across ten major cities and thirteen counties, it standsย as the largest metroplex in the south.
 With its extensive range of recreational parks, renowned dining scene, five professional sports teams to root for, and two bustling airports facilitating over 2,000 daily flights, Dallas/Fort Worth provides residents with a multitude of reasons to consider it an excellent place to call home.